aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 Borders and shading can be applied either table wide using Table.SetBorder, Table.SetBorders and Table.SetShading or to particular cells only by using CellFormat.Borders and CellFormat.Shading.
 Additionally, borders can be set on a row by using RowFormat.Borders, however, shading cannot be applied in this way.

-The following code example demonstrates how to format a table and cells with different borders and shadings.
+The following code example shows how to format a table and cells with different borders and shadings.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-FormatTableAndCellWithDifferentBorders.cpp" >}}